WinFutureX/blastem_discord_sdk_api/README.md

 # blastem_discord_sdk_api
-A Discord interface for the BlastEm emulator.
+A simple Discord interface for the BlastEm emulator.